danielkamweru/code-challenge/Readme.md

 Javascript

 ### License
-The content of this site is by daniel kamweru Copyright (c) 2025.
+The content of this site is by Daniel kamweru.
+Copyright (c) 2025.